 - A score of C or above in all courses in the Year 10 Mock Exams.
 Candidates should achieve at least 5 A - C IGCSEs (or equivalent) and a B or above for HL courses (based on IGCSE transcript).
-The 5 A - C grades must include Mathematics and English. - A consistent attendance rate of 90% for Year 9 and 10, not including medical absences or granted leave requests. - A clear understanding of the need for academic honesty - no record of plagiarism, collusion or cheating. - External applicants need to provide an academic transcript of their grades from their previous school that adheres to above/ or equivalent requirements.
+The 5 A - C grades must include Mathematics and English. - 2.
+A consistent attendance rate of 90% for Year 9 and 10, not including medical absences or granted leave requests. - A clear understanding of the need for academic honesty - no record of plagiarism, collusion or cheating. - 4.
+External applicants need to provide an academic transcript of their grades from

-- Students eligibility for language courses (ab initio, Language A or B) must meet the AIS recommended requirements as per the course descriptions. - Levels of study for IBDP Mathematics will be recommended by the Mathematics Department using grades awarded to each student in their Year 10 internal and external IGCSE assessments.
+- their previous school that adheres to above/ or equivalent requirements. - 5.
+Students eligibility for language courses (ab initio, Language A or B) must meet the AIS recommended requirements as per the course descriptions. - 6.
+Levels of study for IBDP Mathematics will be recommended by the Mathematics Department using grades awarded to each student in their Year 10 internal and external IGCSE assessments.
 It is recommended that a minimum A grade in IGCSE Mathematics is required for students wishing to study Higher Level Mathematics.
-However, students will be reviewed on a caseby-case basis. - EAL students are required to demonstrate a WIDA of 5+ or a minimum of C in their IGCSE EAL English course at the end of Year 10 to be eligible for the IBDP.
+However, students will be reviewed on a case-by-case basis. - 7.
+EAL students are required to demonstrate a CEFR score of B2+ or a C in the IGCSE EAL English course at the end of Year 10 to be eligible for the IBDP.